- Dropshipping definition

 Estimated cost: $5-20/year

 It’s hard to build trust with customers without your own domain name.
 While there are a number of top-level domains available (e.g., example.shop, example.co), we recommend looking for a .com that fits your brand, if one is available.
-Use our domain name generator to get started, or learn more about how to come up with a catchy business name.
+Use our domain name generator to get started.

 Estimated cost: Varies